theflowong/annals-of-uranus-website/README.md

 1. Clone repo and download files, and enter folder locally through command line.

-2. Run Sass for styles.
+2. Use Compass to watch for Sass style changes.
     ```
     compass watch
     ```
-   Once complete, exit the task.
+   Once css/styles.css has been written, exit the task.

     ```
     Ctrl+C